ctford/leipzig/README.md

 Use
 ---
-Include it as a dependency in your project.clj, along with Overtone:
+Include it as a dependency in your `project.clj`, along with Overtone:

     [overtone "0.9.1"]
     [leipzig "0.9.0"]